As part of its mission, the School of Cities Student Fellowship Award provides a forum for urban-focused interdisciplinary and collaborative learning.

 Project Title: Re-thinking Urban Parks in Toronto: How Can We Make Them Better

 Hodan is a fourth year undergraduate student at the University of Toronto.
-With a passion for health and health promotion, he values the importance of having a sustainable and equitable city.
+With a passion for health and health promotion, she values the importance of having a sustainable and equitable city.
 A sustainable city is a city that is going to improve the health and wellbeing of all its citizens and be a place where individuals feel like they belong.
-He currently works for Health and Wellness at UofT trying to improve the community on campus to become more inclusive and represent the voices that aren’t heard.
-He hopes he can do the same for the city of Toronto through the School of Cities.
+She currently works for Health and Wellness at UofT trying to improve the community on campus to become more inclusive and represent the voices that aren’t heard.
+She hopes she can do the same for the city of Toronto through the School of Cities.

 Global cities today face a confluence of forces.
 Urbanization and growth are leading to gridlock.
 Water and waste systems are approaching capacity.
 Sprawl is consuming valuable green space.
 Climate change and pollution threaten the health of urban residents.
 Technology is re-orienting how people relate to their city.
 The future is shaping how cities are changing.
 But every city's built form is the consequence of its past - infrastructure developed the city of today.
 Can it do more for the city of tomorrow?